aftix/hblog/katex/post/bacon.md

 !LATEX
     U_{n+1} = 2x U_n - U_{n-1} .
 !LATEX!
-Both kinds of Chebyshev polynomials are orthogonal polynomials on !LATEX inline [-1,1]!LATEX!.
-The first kind polynomials have weight !LATEX inline 1/\sqrt{1 - x^2}!LATEX! and the second kind polynomials have weight !LATEX inline \sqrt{1 - x^2}!LATEX!.
+Both kinds of Chebyshev polynomials are orthogonal polynomials on !LATEX~ [-1,1]!LATEX!.
+The first kind polynomials have weight !LATEX~ 1/\sqrt{1 - x^2}!LATEX! and the second kind polynomials have weight !LATEX~ \sqrt{1 - x^2}!LATEX!.

 All of these special polynomials can be found under `bacon-sci::special`.